korylprince/ConfigKeeper-Client/README.md

 ConfigKeeper-Client
 https://github.com/korylprince/ConfigKeeper-Client

 #Installing#

+I run this on Ubuntu servers.
+Keep that in mind.

 Copy client.py to any location you wish.
 Then create a config using the config.def as a base.

+Requires the watchdog module:

+sudo pip install watchdog

 If you have any issues or questions, email the email address below, or open an issue at: https://github.com/korylprince/ConfigKeeper-Client/issues